 The Lililwan study – the first of its kind – ran from 2009 to 2015 and found that 1 in 5 children studied had FASD with severe impairment.
 During the study the research team treated the children for any conditions they came across and helped to establish an enduring model of clinical and educational services.

 She has rapidly become a world-renowned FASD leader – with hundreds of valued collaborators in Australia and other countries.
-Currently she is co-director of the NHMRC centre of research excellence in FASD and heads a diagnostic clinic at the Children’s Hospital, Westmead.
+Currently she is co-director of the NHMRC Centre of Research Excellence in FASD and heads the NSW Diagnostic Clinic at the Children’s Hospital, Westmead.

-Professor Elliott is also steering many of the national initiatives that will underpin Australia’s prevention efforts for years to come.
+Professor Elliott has steered many of the national initiatives that will underpin Australia’s prevention efforts for years to come.

-FASD prevalence in Australia remains unknown, but given that about 60 percent of Australian women in both Aboriginal and non-Indigenous communities drink alcohol in pregnancy, eliminating the disorder is no easy task.
+FASD prevalence in the general Australian population remains unknown, but given that about 60 percent of Australian women in both Aboriginal and non-Indigenous communities drink alcohol in pregnancy, eliminating the disorder is no easy task.

 “Labelling has been approved by government and we’re now in the process of determining what it will look like.
 Previously it has been a voluntary option for the alcohol industry to label alcohol.”